venturec/SalesforceMetadataCSharp/Readme.txt

 NOTES:
-I have built this on the fly as needed and have not implemented a lot of asynchronous processes (I know.
-You can lecture me later).
-This is something I'm going to be working on and will enhance the forms to utilize asynchronous processes during long retrievals allowing the use of the app while tasks are running in the background.
+I have built this on the fly as needed and have not implemented a lot of asynchronous processes except for in the Retrieve Metadata.

+The current application is built in Visual Studio using .NET 4.8 meaning you can only run this on a Windows machine with .NET 4.8 runtime currently.

+It is advisable, with the different reports available, to have Microsoft Excel installed.
+Most of the exports will allow for CSV which you can import into a spreadsheet or database table of your choosing, but the reports are geared towards using Excel as the most effective tool.

+So the two items which will be my focus on in 2024 are the following:
+* Build more asynchronous processes
+* Move and test this tool in .NET 7 or .NET 8 depending on stability.
+Since .NET 8 is still fairly new, will need to make sure any immediate bugs are worked out.
+* Will be generating a How-To document along with a Youtube video which walks users through the steps from initial setup to processes you can follow for handling the metadata and running the tooling reports.

 /************ Setting up the security structure, selecting your default Metadata folders to be selected and encrypting the credentials to be stored on your machine ************/